bmuellerhstat/html-basics/README.md

     </div>
 ```
 * Use the appropriate `HTML` syntax to format the code until the preview looks like `result.png`.
+* If you finish early, add a section to the bottom with links to helpful resources for learning more HTML Basics.

 Good luck!